dhwani0619/AI-case-study/README.md

 * **How is the company funded?
 How much funding have they received?**

     Tempus is funded through a combination of equity and debt.
-Tempus has solf it shares to big companies such as Google, NEA, NOVO Holdings, etc. It has also received some debt from Ares Management.
+Tempus has also sold its shares to big companies such as Google, NEA, NOVO Holdings, etc. It has also received some debt from Ares Management.
 Tempus has raised over $1.43B in funding.

 ## Business Activities